MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### Other quota

-To run the *score.py* file you provide as part of the deployment, Azure creates a container that includes all the resources that the *score.py* needs, and runs the scoring script on that container.
+To run the *score.py* file you provide as part of the deployment, Azure creates a container that includes all the resources that the *score.py* needs.
+Azure Machine Learning then runs the scoring script on that container.
 If your container can't start, scoring can't happen.
 The container might be requesting more resources than the `instance_type` can support.
 Consider updating the `instance_type` of the online deployment.

 To get the exact reason for the error, run the following command: